IBM-Cloud/docs/services/ContinuousDelivery/toolchains_integrations.md

 ## Configuring Dedicated GitHub Enterprise
 {: #configghe}

 {{site.data.keyword.ghe_long}} is an on-premises, web-based hosting service for Git repos.
 Dedicated GitHub Enterprise is for {{site.data.keyword.Bluemix_notm}} Dedicated customers only.
 GitHub Issues is a tracking tool that keeps your work and your plans in one place.
 It is integrated with your development repo so that you can focus on important tasks.
-For more information about Dedicated GitHub Enterprise and GitHub Issues, see [Using Dedicated GitHub Enterprise (Link opens in a new window)](../services/ghededicated/index.html){: new_window} and [GitHub Issues (Link opens in a new window)](https://www.ibm.com/devops/method/content/think/tool_github_issues/){: new_window}.
+For more information about Dedicated GitHub Enterprise and GitHub Issues, see [Getting started with {{site.data.keyword.ghe_long}}](/docs/services/ghededicated/index.html){: new_window} and [GitHub Issues (Link opens in a new window)](https://www.ibm.com/devops/method/content/think/tool_github_issues/){: new_window}.

-You can configure {{site.data.keyword.ghe_short}} as a tool integration in your toolchain so that you can manage source code in your company's [{{site.data.keyword.Bluemix_notm}} Dedicated (Link opens in a new window)](../dedicated/index.html#dedicated){: new_window} instance.
+You can configure {{site.data.keyword.ghe_short}} as a tool integration in your toolchain so that you can manage source code in your company's [{{site.data.keyword.Bluemix_notm}} Dedicated](/docs/dedicated/index.html#dedicated){: new_window} instance.

 1. If you are configuring this tool integration as you are creating the toolchain, follow these steps:

  a.
 Before you log in to Dedicated GitHub Enterprise for the first time, ask your company's region administrator to add your user ID to your {{site.data.keyword.Bluemix_notm}} Dedicated instance from your company's user registry by using LDAP.
-For information about setting up your {{site.data.keyword.ghe_short}} account, see [Using Dedicated GitHub Enterprise (Link opens in a new window)](../services/ghededicated/index.html){: new_window}.
+For information about setting up your {{site.data.keyword.ghe_short}} account, see [Getting started with {{site.data.keyword.ghe_long}}](/docs/services/ghededicated/index.html){: new_window}.

  b.
 In the Configurable Integrations section, click **{{site.data.keyword.ghe_short}}**.